turingschool/backend-curriculum-site/module4/lessons/asynchronous_js.md

 - Loading external data (APIs, files, databases)
 - Events (clicks, keydowns, scrolls, etc)

 Asynchronous code allows us to keep up with the expectations of users.
+If we could only run synchronous code in the browser, we couldn’t keep up with what users expect from applications.
+Say hello to asynchronous code, brought to you by your browser!

 #### The Event Loop